-HMRC - OT18590 - Clear Errors
+HMRC - OT18590 - PRT Compliance: Clear Errors

 For Low Risk Customers the instructions at TCRM2461 will apply.
 We would expect all customers to fully explain the reason for the error.

 For non-Low Risk customers where the error is a system error consideration should be given to whether this is a single isolated event or a part of a wider pattern of events; and how it fits in with our understanding of the company’s systems.